The Future of AI and Communication in the Workplace

 As well as actually facilitating communication between businesses and customers, AI technology can be used to enhance the content of communication too.
 In an already competitive market, businesses are having to go to greater lengths to earn and build the trust of their customers.
 They are becoming increasingly required to ‘stand out’ amongst their competitors in terms of their offerings.
 One of the most effective ways of achieving this is through personalised content.

 A long-term predicted use of AI within communication is the Telecommunications Industry’s application of AI within telephony platforms.
 It is suggested that AI technology could analyse phone conversations to instantly ascertain data from them.
 This could include analysing the call via NLP technology to gauge whether it was a positive or negative phone call; providing a more personalised customer experience by ensuring that the call is put through to the correct customer service agent to deal with the enquiry; and using the data gathered from the phone call analyses to provide the call handler with a 360 view of the situation, informing them as to exactly who the customer is, what previous voice interactions they’ve had with the business and ultimately ensuring they have all the information they need to effectively and efficiently deal with the customer’s enquiry.
+But this also opens up the issue about security and software development to ensure the AI-based system maintains privacy.

 Don’t forget you can still sign up to get early access to Eric.ai here.